agdsn/pycroft/doc/guides/docker.rst

 .. code:: bash

-   TAG=1.2.3 docker-compose -f docker-compose.prod.yml build
+   TAG=1.2.3 docker compose -f docker-compose.prod.yml build

 This will tag all generated images with the tag ``1.2.3``.